Business & Technology

 Another issue influencing that rise in interest is flexibility.
 MPLS connections tend to be rigid, fixed connections that can’t easily adapt to the sort of interconnectivity between branch offices that today’s dynamic networks require.
 They also don’t provide support for things like application recognition or sophisticated bandwidth management for latency-sensitive applications.

 So far, so good.
-But the challenge is that most SD-WAN solutions don’t provide the same level of security as MPLS, which is essentially a secured tunnel running through a Service Provider’s secured network.
+But the challenge is that most SD-WAN solutions don’t provide the same level of security as MPLS, which is essentially a secured tunnel running through a Service Provider’s secured private network.
 While Fortinet recognizes that there are a number of considerations to take into account in selecting an SD-WAN solution, to truly provide a more effective strategy over MPLS, SD-WAN must include integrated security, and both security and network functions need to be managed through a single integrated management platform.

 But before we get ahead of ourselves, let’s step back and discuss if and when your organization should make the switch from MPLS to SD-WAN in the first place.

 In the past, many organizations connected remote branches and retail locations to the central data center through a hub and spoke WAN model that relied on individual MPLS connections.
-As a result, all data, workflows, and transactions, including access to cloud services or the internet, required traffic to be backhauled to the data center for processing and redistribution.
+As a result, all data, workflows, and transactions, including access to cloud-based services or the internet, required traffic to be backhauled to the data center for processing and redistribution.
 Compared to an SD-WAN solution, this is extremely cost-inefficient.

-SD-WAN reduces costs by providing optimized, multi-point connectivity using distributed, private data traffic exchange and control points to give your users secure, local access to the services they need – whether from the network or the cloud – while securing direct access to cloud and internet resources.
+SD-WAN reduces costs by providing optimized, multi-point connectivity using distributed, private data traffic exchange and control points to give your users secure, local access to the services they need – whether from the network or the cloud – while securing direct access to the cloud and internet resources.

 A seeming security advantage of MPLS is that it provides a secured and managed link between branch offices and the data center through the service provider’s internal backbone.
 Public internet connections do not natively provide that same level of protection.

 But this comparison is deceptive.
 MPLS does not provide any sort of analysis of the data that it delivers.
 That is still the responsibility of the MPLS client.
-Even when traversing an MPLS connection, traffic still needs to be inspected for malware or other exploits, which requires deploying a firewall and any additional security functions at one end of the connection or the other at a minimum.
+Even when traversing an MPLS connection, traffic still needs to be inspected for malware or other exploits, which requires deploying a network firewall and any additional security functions at one end of the connection or the other at a minimum.

 To be fair, many SD-WAN solutions, however, have the same issue.
 Other than some basic security functionality, most SD-WAN solutions still require security to be added as an overlay solution.
 And for those organizations that try to add security to their complex SD-WAN connections as an afterthought, the challenge is often more than they bargained for.

 Fortinet’s Secure SD-WAN solution is different because connectivity is deployed as an integrated function within an NGFW appliance, so every connection automatically includes dynamic meshed VPN capabilities to secure data in transit, combined with deep inspection of that traffic using the wide array of security tools – including IPS, firewall, WAF, web filtering, anti-virus, and anti-malware – that are already part of every FortiGate NGFW solution that supports SD-WAN.
-This includes the high-speed inspection of SSL and IPsec VPN connections – a function especially important today as nearly 70% of all internet traffic today is encrypted, with many countries encrypting as much as 85% of all webpages visited.
+This includes the high-speed inspection of SSL and IPsec VPN connections – a function especially important today as nearly 90% of all internet traffic today is encrypted, with many countries encrypting as much as 85% of all web pages visited.

 From a performance perspective, MPLS provides a reliable, fixed level of bandwidth.
 While that may seem like an advantage, today’s traffic has performance requirements that can be highly unpredictable.
-As a result, organizations need to lease an MPLS connection for their worst-case traffic load scenario, which means that a lot of the time, expensive bandwidth is being unused, and at other times—due to the continuously expanding volume of data being generated by modern networks and devices—the MPLS connection may be constraining connectivity.
+As a result, organizations need to lease an MPLS connection for their worst-case traffic load scenario, which means that a lot of the time, expensive bandwidth is being unused, and at other times—due to the continuously expanding volume of data being generated by modern networks and devices—the MPLS connection may be constraining network connectivity.

-Of course, some MPLS connections provide a sliding scale of connectivity, but even then it is limited due to its inability to understand that nature of the traffic it is handling and dynamically make adjustments accordingly.
+Of course, some MPLS connections provide a sliding scale of connectivity, but even then it is limited due to its inability to understand the nature of the traffic it is handling and dynamically make adjustments accordingly.

 Adding to the challenge, while all traffic needs bandwidth to function, some applications—such as voice and video—have latency requirements that need to be continuously monitored.
 When multiple applications are running through the same connection tunnel, latency-sensitive traffic needs to be prioritized, which requires such things as application recognition, traffic shaping, load-balancing, and prioritization between different connections that MPLS simply doesn’t provide.